AI agent index: /llms.txtFull content index for AI agents: /llms-full.txt

 Mobile applications

-Native and cross-platform builds, mostly in React Native and Swift.
-Customer-facing apps, internal tools, and the bits in between that nobody wants to maintain but everybody depends on.
+Native and cross-platform builds in React Native and Swift.
+Customer-facing apps, internal tools, and the pieces between them.

 Platform & data architecture

-How a product is shaped underneath.
-Postgres, event flows, services, and the boring decisions that decide whether a platform can grow without being rewritten in two years.
+Angular, Java Spring Boot, PostgreSQL, and AWS.
+Event flows, services, and the structural decisions that decide whether a platform can grow without being rewritten.

 APIs & enterprise integration

 The wiring between systems that were never meant to talk to each other.
-CRMs, ERPs, brokerage rails, payment gateways, compliance tooling.
-Built so the user never sees the seams.
+CRMs, ERPs, brokerage rails, payment gateways, compliance tooling, custodian banks.

 AI implementation